Travel Mom Shauna returns to the podcast to tell us all about her adventures in Rome and Pompeii, Italy, and Santorini and Athens, Greece, with kids.

 The kids AND adults loved it.
 We were all fighting over whose donkey was the coolest.
 We bought t-shirts from them, which support the rescue, with our donkey’s letters.
 Then they made us a homemade meal afterward.
 It was an amazing experience.
 And I know it’s one that the kids are never going to forget.

 We took a tour to Delphi, which everyone loved.
 My son, who is almost 13, got into mythology when he was young, reading all the Percy Jackson books.
-So, being able to see where the temples to the gods were was mind-blowing for him.
+Seeing where the temples to the gods were was mind-blowing for him.

 We went up to the Acropolis, which my son was just absolutely tickled pink by.

 My favorite part is just walking in the Plaka.
-And the history everywhere you turn.
+And the history is everywhere you turn.

 Then we walked to Lycabettus Hill, the highest point in Athens.
 It was about an hour walk through these little neighborhoods and side streets.
-It was so much fun seeing the culture and the little shops and the restaurants.
+It was so much fun seeing the culture, the little shops, and the restaurants.

 We got to the top of the Hill, and it was really crowded.
-But there’s a little cafe up there we ended up sitting down at and getting some food and drinks.
-The view is stunning, and we got to hang out there as the sun was setting in Athens and the city started to light up.
+But there’s a little cafe up there, and we ended up sitting down and getting some food and drinks.
+The view is stunning, and we got to hang out there as the sun set over Athens and the city started to light up.
 I would highly recommend hanging out there.

 What’s the next trip you’re planning?